 Use images.
 Besides making answers short and precise, use images to catch the eye and engage.
 People tend to prefer images over text so make sure your images are connected to the answer in some way.

-Make quiz landing page minimal.
+Make sure your quiz landing page minimal.
 Every extra element on your landing page is a distraction that might make a visitor click away from the quiz.

 Map out a funnel.
 As a service-based business, your end goal is to convert subscribers to clients.
 What happens after the quiz?
 Do they click away?
 Do you send them to your website?
 Will they get a sequence of emails?
 Will you offer another free resource that solves a problem to some extent but leaves them longing for the full solution (your service)?
 At what point are they introduced to your offers?
 Think it through.